PrinssiFiestas/libGPC/README.md

 ### Usage

 Once installed, with GCC you link with `-lgpc -lm -lpthread` or optionally `-lgpcd -lm -lpthread` for debug builds.`-lm` is optional with Clang.
 With `-lgpcd` you also might need `-fsanitize=address -fsanitize=undefined` depending on your system.
 Using sanitizers is massively encouraged anyway.
-If sanitizers give you problems with LD_PRELOAD, try `-static-libasan`.
+If sanitizers give you problems with `LD_PRELOAD`, try `-static-libasan`.

 If `-Wpedantic` or `-std=cXX` is used, `-DGP_PEDANTIC` can be used to disable compiler specific C language extensions.
 To enable localization for some UTF-8 string functions, use `-D_GNU_SOURCE`.